More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 This entity creates a bridge table between the Machine and Part entities.
 -  `id`: Unique identifier
    -  Attribute type: **Property**.
+   -  Required
+-  `type`: NGSI Entity type.
+One of : `MachineTask`.
+   -  Attribute type: **Property**.
-   -  Optional
+   -  Required
 -  `performedOn`: Identifies the part processed by the machine
    -  Attribute type: **Property**.
-   -  Optional
+   -  Required
 -  `byMachine`: Identifies the machine that processed the part
    -  Attribute type: **Property**.
-   -  Optional
+   -  Required
 -  `startTime`: Saves date and time information when the start button is pressed
    -  Attribute type: **Property**.
-   -  Optional
+   -  Required
 -  `finishTime`: Saves date and time information when the finish button is pressed
    -  Attribute type: **Property**.
    -  Optional